-The California Tort Claims Act (CTCA) appears in sections 810 through 996.6 of the California Government Code (GC).
-It states that, as a general rule, "a public entity is not liable for an injury" caused by the public entity or any of its employees.
+The California Tort Claims Act (CTCA) appears in sections 810 through 996.6 of the California Government Code.
+It states that, as a general rule, "a public entity is not liable for an injury."

-Public entities in California can also be held liable for injuries that are caused by the negligence of their independent contractors.
-The same rules apply whether the negligent person was an employee or an independent contractor.
+Public entities in California may also be held liable for injuries that are caused by the negligence of their independent contractors.
+(Learn more about employees versus independent contractors under California law.)